BlogCrisp Webhooks

 How do I test Crisp webhooks without deploying?

 Use HookRay to get an instant public webhook URL.
 Paste it into your Crisp dashboard's webhook configuration, trigger an event, and watch the payload arrive in real time.
-No code, no ngrok, no deployment.
-The free tier captures 100 requests per month and works for all Crisp event types.
+No code, no ngrok, no deployment required.
+The free tier captures 100 requests per month and works on all Crisp event types.

 Why aren't my Crisp webhooks arriving?

-Four common causes: (1) the endpoint URL isn't publicly accessible — Crisp can't reach localhost; (2) the wrong events are subscribed in your dashboard; (3) signature verification is rejecting the request before your handler runs; (4) a firewall, expired SSL certificate, or DNS misconfiguration is blocking Crisp's requests.
-Use HookRay's URL to isolate which of these four is failing.
+The four most common causes: (1) the endpoint URL isn't publicly accessible — Crisp can't reach localhost; (2) the wrong events are subscribed in your Crisp dashboard; (3) signature verification is rejecting the request before your handler runs; (4) Crisp can't reach your server because of a firewall, expired SSL certificate, or wrong DNS.
+Use HookRay's URL to isolate which of these four is failing — if HookRay receives the webhook, the problem is in your handler.
+If HookRay doesn't, the problem is in Crisp configuration.

 Why am I getting 400 or 500 errors from my Crisp webhook?

-Crisp reports the status code your endpoint returned.
-HookRay accepts any payload and returns 200 OK by default, so if you see 400/500 while pointing at HookRay, the issue is in Crisp's configuration.
-If you point at your own endpoint and get 400/500, capture the request with HookRay, replay it locally, and debug from the captured payload.
+Crisp reports the response status your endpoint returned.
+HookRay accepts any payload and returns 200 OK by default, so if you see 400/500 in your Crisp dashboard while pointing at HookRay, the issue is in Crisp's configuration (wrong event, malformed signing secret, etc.).
+If you point at your own endpoint and get 400/500, the issue is in your handler — capture the request with HookRay, replay it locally, and debug from the captured payload.

 How do I verify Crisp webhook signatures?

-Crisp signs each request with a shared secret.
+Crisp signs each webhook request with a shared secret.
 Capture the raw headers and body using HookRay, then verify the signature in your application using Crisp's SDK or a standard HMAC library.
 Once verification works against HookRay-captured data, you can safely deploy.
+Crisp's docs (linked above) cover the exact signing algorithm.

 Can I replay a captured Crisp webhook?

-Yes — HookRay's replay feature re-sends any captured webhook with one click.
-This is the fastest way to fix a buggy handler: capture the payload once, fix your code, replay until it works.
-No need to re-trigger events in Crisp.
+Yes — HookRay's replay feature re-sends any captured webhook to a different endpoint with one click.
+This is the fastest way to fix a buggy handler: capture the payload once, fix your code, and replay until it works.
+No need to re-trigger the event in Crisp.

 5. Next Steps